 “We were waiting months for feedback—Qualtrics was this nirvana moment.
 We can grab real-time information from people and know how they’re feeling about issues.”

 2. General satisfaction (CSAT) improvement for ongoing service and/or specific programs

 These projects focus on gathering resident feedback to identify policies or services that are working well and can be built on, as well as those that need improvement.
 This can be accomplished in numerous ways, including focus groups, panels, and surveys.
 The key to getting a representative understanding of service satisfaction is engaging people through a variety of channels that they prefer using.

-T in Ontario, Canada, partnered with Qualtrics to formalize a resident feedback program that consistently gathers actionable feedback and standardizes customer satisfaction methods and reporting.
+T in Ontario, Canada, partnered with Qualtrics to formalise a resident feedback program that consistently gathers actionable feedback and standardises customer satisfaction methods and reporting.
 The city measures customer satisfaction by conducting both ongoing and ad-hoc feedback collection projects across all service channels, most being 3-5-question surveys with open text response options.
 The short surveys are distributed via emails, QR codes and on the city website.
 The city has conducted 25 feedback collection projects to-date across 14 service areas.
-This has led to 75 recommended improvements, helping the city prioritize resources to the areas that will have the most impact for its residents.
+This has led to 75 recommended improvements, helping the city prioritise resources to the areas that will have the most impact for its residents.
 The use of open text response options enables the city to uncover unexpected insights that result in actions that meet residents’ specific needs.

 “Our feedback collection program allows us to hear directly from our customers after they’ve interacted with us to learn more about how we’re doing and to better understand how they feel about our programs and services.
-The feedback we’re collecting helps us to prioritize our work so we can make targeted improvements to enhance the customer experience.”
+The feedback we’re collecting helps us to prioritise our work so we can make targeted improvements to enhance the customer experience.”

 – Christine Baker, Customer Experience Manager, City of Kitchener